You are currently viewing How Can Credit Cards Impact Personal Financial Planning?

 Debt Management Strategies:

 Credit cards are often associated with debt but they can paradoxically become powerful tools for effective debt management.
 You have to understand your debt landscape.
 Start noting all interest rates and due dates.
-Adopt proven repayment strategies, such as the
+Adopt proven repayment strategies, such as the snowball method, by targeting either the smallest debt for momentum or high-interest debt for reduced overall interest payments.

 Also Read: What Is Profit Maximisation In Financial Management?